ESCOMP/mizuRoute/docs/source/tech_note/reach_routing.rst

 Overall workflow
 ======================

 Overall computation workflow is shown in :numref:`Figure_overall_comp_workflow`.
+Starting with runoff depth from netCDF or coupler (e.g. CTSM coupling),

 #.
-Compute HRU (Hydrologic Response Unit, or simply catchment) mean runoff [m/s], :math:`R_{lat}`, if runoff is given at hydrologic model HRU.
+Remap runoff depth [m/s] to river network HRU (Hydrologic Response Unit or simply catchment), :math:`R_{lat}`, if runoff is given at hydrologic model HRU

 #.
 Convert :math:`R_{lat}` from depth unit to volume (:math:`R_{lat}` times HRU area) to get lateral runoff volume (:math:`q_{lat}`) [m3/s]

 #.
-Perform overland routing to delay lateral runoff volume.
+Perform hillslope routing to delay lateral runoff volume, if travel time of runoff is not counted outside mizuRoute.

 #.
-Route delayed lateral discharge at each river reach through river network.
+Route inflow from upstream and add delayed lateral discharge to routed inflow at each river reach outlet.

-The overland routing is optional, and currently simple unit hydrograph based on gamma distribution is used to delay instantaneous runoff.
+The hillslope routing method currently uses a simple unit hydrograph based on gamma distribution (only one method available) to delay instantaneous runoff.
+See :ref:`Hillslope routing scheme <Hillslope_routing_scheme>`).

+The river reach routing needs to be performed in the order of upstream-to-downstream to complete the routing in the entire network.
+This routing order is internally computed in mizuRoute based on network topology information, ``downSegId`` (immediate downstream reach ID)

 .. _Figure_overall_comp_workflow: